ilyapuchka/Deeper/README.md

 ```

 You can also use optional, conditional (this-or-this) or wildcard path components.
-Avoid very complex patterns because Swift can simply fail to compile it too complex expressions, but if you need you can use string format:
+Avoid very complex patterns because Swift can simply fail to compile too complex expressions, but if you need you can use string format:

 ```swift
 // match any number of paths before "profile"